DaveBackus/Data_Bootcamp_Book/intro.md

 **What if my quant skills are weak or nonexistent?**  Then this is the course for you!
 We do our best to make the material accessible.
 We’re looking beyond quants to marketing, management, and humanities majors.
 One of our design team was an English major.

 **Will this turn me into a programmer?**  You will come out of the course somewhere between Brad Pitt and Jonah Hill in “[Moneyball](http://www.imdb.com/title/tt1210166/)," with a solid foundation for dealing with whatever data comes your way.
-You will not be ready for a career as a programmer, but you will be able to do things with data that Excel users can only dream about.
+You will not be ready for a career as a programmer, but you will be able to communicate with people who know more and do things yourself that Excel users can only dream about.
 You will also be prepared to do more along similar lines, including the extensive collection of courses on **business analytics** and **data science** offered by NYU Stern's [IOMS group](http://www.stern.nyu.edu/experience-stern/about/departments-centers-initiatives/academic-departments/ioms-dept).

-**Should I take this course if I already know how to code?**  You’re welcome to, and you will learn a lot about dat  and the data components of Python.
+**Should I take this course if I already know how to code?**  You’re welcome to, and you will learn a lot about data  and the data components of Python.
 But please don’t scare the other students.

 **Is there anything Python can't do?**  Well, [it can't swallow a porcupine](http://www.telegraph.co.uk/news/worldnews/11697672/Python-chokes-to-death-after-eating-porcupine.html).
 Someone is working on pretty much everything else.